@inteli.city/node-red-contrib-ai-collection 1.1.0

 A Node-RED package for building AI-powered flows.
 Connect any message to OpenAI, Anthropic, Gemini, OpenRouter, or a local CLI tool — all from a single node.

-prompt.ai is the main node.
-It renders a Nunjucks template from the incoming message, sends the result to an AI provider, and writes the response back to any message property.
+prompt.ai renders a Nunjucks template from the incoming message, sends it to a text AI provider, and writes the response back to any message property.
+Optionally calls tools from an MCP server before returning the final answer.

-ai-provider is a config node that holds your provider credentials and model choice.
-One config node can be shared across multiple prompt.ai nodes, so you can switch models or providers in one place.
+Each node uses a dedicated config node (ai-provider for text, image-provider for images) that holds credentials and model selection.
+One config node can be shared across multiple nodes.

 Table of Contents